All Episodes

 That curtain is just rising.

-And with the declassification order last week, that means we're gonna get it all.
+And with the declassification order last week, that means we're going to get it all.

-And this is the this is the definitive statement on this all being over, except for a few zealot extreme radical uh Democratic socialists that just wake up every second-minute hour of every day like the media mob just hating all things Donald Trump.
+And this is the definitive statement on this all being over, except for a few zealot, extreme, radical Democratic socialists that just wake up every second minute hour of every day like the media mob, just hating all things Donald Trump.

 Yes.